Film industry in Hamilton, Ontario: Local participation in film industry

 A number of Hamiltonians played a part in the early development of Hollywood, including Jean Adair (1873–1953), Julia Arthur (1868–1959), Douglass Dumbrille (1889–1974), and Florence Lawrence (1890–1938) who was a silent film actress and often referred to as "Hollywood's First Movie Star".
 She was also known as "The Biograph Girl" and "The Girl of a Thousand Faces".
 During her lifetime, Lawrence appeared in more than 270 films for various motion picture companies.
 Del Lord (Grimsby, Ontario) was an early Hollywood film director and actor, best known as a director of Three Stooges films.
 Interested in the theatre, he travelled to New York City; when fellow Canadian Mack Sennett offered him a job at his new Keystone Studios, Lord went on to work in Hollywood, California.
-There he played the driver of the Keystone Kops police van, appearing in several of the successful films.
+There he played the driver of the Keystone Cops police van, appearing in several of the successful films.

 Modern-day contributions to Hollywood by Hamiltonians include SCTV alumni Eugene Levy, Martin Short, and Dave Thomas.
 All three attended McMaster University along with John Candy in the 1970s.
 Well-known movie directors and producers in Hollywood from Hamilton are Daniel Goldberg (Space Jam, Twins) and Slovakian-born, Canadian-raised Ivan Reitman.
 Reitman is most remembered for directing and producing a string of comedies, mostly in the 1980s and 1990s (Meatballs, Stripes and Ghostbusters).
 Reitman is also a founder of the McMaster Film Board at McMaster University.
 Reitman and Goldberg have worked together in the past on a number of film productions and continue to work together today as partners in the production company Northern Lights Entertainment.
 Others include Kathleen Robertson, best known for her work on 90210(1994–1997) and 2002 crime film Torso: The Evelyn Dick Story and Stana Katic best known for her role as Detective Kate Beckett on ABC's Castle.